has-abi/face-detection/readme.md

 ```
 ## Feature Extraction With VGG-FACE

-Download the pretrained model from [Google Drive](https://drive.google.com/file/d/1CPSeum3HpopfomUEK1gybeuIVoeJT_Eo/view?usp=sharing) and place it in models directory with the name vgg_face_weights.h5
+Download the pretrained model from [Google Drive](https://drive.google.com/file/d/1CPSeum3HpopfomUEK1gybeuIVoeJT_Eo/view?usp=sharing) and place it in a directory with /models in the project root folder with the name vgg_face_weights.h5

 ## Testing